aleph-im/aleph-vm/tutorials/README.md

 vagrant ssh
 ```

-Then go to your woking repository and launch:
+Then go to your working repository and launch:

 ```shell
 python3 -m uvicorn main:app --reload --host=0.0.0.0